djmorris7/random_time_shift-within_host_inference/README.md

 ### 1. Neural network

+**This code must be run to create the Neural network which is needed for running the inference.**

 1. In the `src/nn` folder, you will find the code to generate the data for the neural network model.
 First run the script `nn_data_generation_run.jl` to generate the data.
 This will populate the `data/tcl_nn` folder with the data files.
 2. Next, run the script `train_nn.jl` to train the neural network model.
 This will save the trained model in the `data/tcl_nn` folder.

 ### 2. Data generation and inference for synthetic dataset

+**Note: Steps 1 and 2 should not need to be run as the data already exist in the data folder.**

 1. To generate the synthetic dataset, you will need to run the script `src/generate_data_R0.jl`.
 This script will generate a synthetic dataset of viral load trajectories and save it in the `data` folder.
 2. Next, run the script `src/inference/process_sim_data.jl` to process the data.
 3. Now we can run the inference on the synthetic dataset.
 Run the script `src/within_host_inference_run.jl`.
 This will run the within-host model on the synthetic dataset and save the results in a csv in the `results` folder.

 ### 3. Data processing and inference for NBA dataset

+**Note: Steps 1 and 2 should not need to be run as the data already exist in the data folder.**

 1. The NBA dataset will be available in the `data/nba` folder.
 If you want to use a different dataset, you can replace the files in this folder with your own data.
 2. We run `src/inference/process_nba_data.jl` script to process the NBA dataset.
 This will save the processed data in the `data/nba` folder.